bitprj/devrel/imcplan.md

 ### :pushpin: Step 5

 **Speakers**
-> Webinar vision: who do you want to reach out to to speak at the webinar and hy
+> Webinar vision: who do you want to reach out to to speak at the webinar and why

 - **Name** - Reason.